September 28th

-Prayers for good health to you and your families and may you all have a Safe and Blessed 2025 King Salmon season!!!!
-Well it was a good summer of chasing Brown Trout, Bass and Pike even with the struggles of low clear and sometimes extremely warm water temps but it is now time to start chasing the mighty King Salmon around again.
-We have been having cooler nights and mornings lately, rain is in the forecast which we need in a bad way and the water temps are going to start dropping on the Big river so it won’t be long it will be all about early mornings and King Salmon!
-We got out a few mornings last week to fish King Salmon and we did find a few but it was not easy by any means.
-There are some Salmon around but it’s not easy getting them to play in 70 degree water temps.
-Things should change for the better in the coming week.
-We will still be playing with the Bass and Pike after fishing King Salmon in the mornings and still have a Trout trip or two but we do have Kings on the brain!
-Water temps on our smaller rivers in the area are much cooler than the Big river so we have been trout fishing them and fishing Smallmouth Bass and Pike on the bigger water and leaving the trout alone but it shouldn’t be long and everything will be back in play again!
-As always we have been mixing techniques up between Spin fishing and Fly fishing and both have been producing some good Trout, Bass and Pike!!
-The river temps are warm, the flows are below normal for this time of the year so use some caution if you are wanting to Trout fish.
-The Brown Trout and Smallmouth bass fishing has been ok on the Manistee River above and below both Tippy and Hodenpyle Dam but some sections are fishing better than others.
-The Pere Marquette River is fishing good for Brown trout, both for the Spin fisherman and Fly anglers.
-The Upper Manistee and Little Manistee both have been fishing fair for Brown Trout either Spin fishing or Fly fishing.
+Prayers for good health to you and your families and may you all have a Safe and Blessed 2025 King Salmon and Steelhead season!!!!
+Well the smell of Fall has been in the air and we all know what that means, yup you got it, it’s time to chase King Salmon and Steelhead around again.
+We have been having cooler nights, mornings and a little rain lately which we could use more of because it is needed in a bad way.
+So from now until the end of September it will be all about early mornings and King Salmon!
+We have been out every day fishing King Salmon and there are a good number of Salmon around and the catching has definitely picked up with the changing conditions and steady migration.
+The river temps are cooling, the flows are down but all the rivers in the area are in good shape.
+No matter what the conditions are there will be new King Salmon entering the system each day from now until mid October.
+Although there are plenty of King Salmon around we will be easing into our Steelhead season this week and I know the boys and I are ready to switch gears!
+There are still some trout fishing opportunities for those not wanting to fish for King Salmon and the Brown Trout fishing has been ok on the Manistee River above and below both Tippy and Hodenpyle Dams, but some sections are fishing better than others.
+The Pere Marquette River is fishing good for Brown trout and there are there are plenty of King Salmon in the system as well.
+The Upper Manistee has been fishing fair for Brown Trout either Spin fishing or Fly fishing.
 Streamers, Nymphs, Dry flies and smaller soft hackles will all help the fly angler bring some fish to hand and Jerk baits and Spinners will help the Spin fishing guys and gals.
-All is good so no matter if your a Gear angler or Fly fisherman there is fun to be had!
+All is good, so no matter if your a Gear angler or Fly fisherman there is fun to be had!
 The weather forecast for the next 10 days is looking pretty good and there are fish to be caught up here right now, so it’s time to get out and enjoy what we have been given!!!
-We are taking bookings for 2025 Fall Salmon and Steelhead trips at this time, we have a few early King Salmon days open for late August and only a couple open days in September so keep us in mind when you are making your fishing plans and don’t miss out on the action.
-We are Thankful to be doing what we Love and we will be at it everyday keeping up on what’s going on, so if you have a date or dates in mind and would like to get out for a full or half day on the Big Manistee, Pere Marquette, Upper Manistee or Little Manistee please give us a shout.
+We are taking bookings for 2025 Fall and Winter Steelhead and Brown Trout trips at this time.
+We have some scattered Steelhead days in October and November open so keep us in mind when you are making your fishing plans and don’t miss out on the action.
+We are Thankful to be doing what we Love and we will be at it everyday keeping up on what’s going on, so if you have a date or dates in mind and would like to get out for a full or half day on the Big Manistee, Pere Marquette or Upper Manistee please give us a shout.
 Real quick, I would like to put out a Big Thank You to all of you that fished with us in 2024 and looking forward to seeing you in 2025!!!
 Thank You Very Much and God Bless!!!!!!!
 Stay safe and healthy!!!!
 If you would like to view more pictures check us out on Facebook @ Premier Angling Guide Service.
 Tight Lines & High Fives!!!

 Manistee River Below Tippy Dam

-The flows below Tippy Dam are 1270 cfs and the water temps are in the 71-72 degrees.
-For the wade fisherman, the fishing above and below the coffer and down stream to the bottom of Suicide Bend has been good for Trout, Summer Steelhead and early King Salmon.
+The flows below Tippy Dam are 1350 cfs and the water temps are in the 62-63 degrees.
+For the wade fisherman, the fishing above and below the coffer and down stream to the bottom of Suicide Bend has been good for Trout, King Salmon and Coho’s.
 Load your vest with all the tricks, Streamers, beads and various nymphs for the fly angler.
 Crank baits, spinners, beads and nymphs will help the gear anglers get it done.
 Think about the future of our fishery guys and gals if you don’t need them then put them back.
 Help protect the resource!!
 Have fun and be safe, Bent rods and tight lines!!!

 To check flows and water temps on our local rivers, please click on the USGS links below: